 Make the soup the day before from scratch or even better batch cook a few portions, defrost overnight and reheat in the morning.
 Get it piping hot, and if possible, run some hot or even boiling water in the thermos first to get everything as warm as possible.

 Pour the soup in the thermos.
 Don’t forget to pack a spoon!
 Lastly, make the hot sandwich or any type of Panini.
 Keep the sandwich in the insulated lunch box and everything should stay toasty warm for hours.
 Mix and match the soup and sandwich combos for endless portable lunch possibilities.

 Batch cooking chilli, stews or saving leftovers are great ideas for hot packed lunches.
 In fact, leftovers are our lunch of choice at home as it’s super easy to double cook the night before.
 You can also use your leftovers as a sandwich or wrap filler.

-When it comes to nutrition this is a sensible option, especially if you focus on a majority plant-based diet as you’ll quickly help your family to eat more than their five a day if you pack a few portions of veg in a stew for lunch- keeping your body and immune system as strong as it can be.
+When it comes to nutrition this is a sensible option, especially if you focus on a majority plant-based diet.
+You’ll quickly help your family to eat more than their five a day if you pack a few portions of veg in a stew for lunch.
+Keeping your body and immune system as strong as it can be.